The 4-email secret to a nurture sequence that connects

 Body: "After my lead magnet fiasco, I had an uncomfortable realization: I was creating content I thought people wanted, instead of solving problems I knew they had.
 So I flipped my approach.
 I became a detective, diving into forums, comments sections, and yes, even cold DMing people.
 The result?
 My next lead magnet snagged 1,500 downloads in a week.
 Here's the counterintuitive method I used..."

-Why this works: The contrast between 17 and 1,500 downloads does the heavy lifting.
-You're giving a glimpse of your method — enough to be useful on its own, but with enough left unsaid that they want more.
+The contrast between 17 and 1,500 downloads does the heavy lifting here.
+You're giving a glimpse of your method that's useful on its own, but with enough left unsaid that they want more.

 Email #3: The "Don't just take my word for it" email